sodafoundation/documentation/content/guides/user-guides/csi/ceph csi/_index.md

 #### Creating Profile in SODA

-We need to create a Profile in SODA which will have the information of csi driver which needs to be used(eventually this step will be automatically done by SODA).
+We need to create a Profile in SODA which will have the information of CSI driver which needs to be used(eventually this step will be automatically done by SODA).

 ```